LUCIFER-dev-king/Password-Manager/README.md

 ## Project Overview

-E Pass is a password manger inspired by Last Pass.
+E Pass is a password manger inspired from Last Pass.
 MERN stack is used to build this project.
-This project also consists of a chrome extension where it tracks current tab and gives the credentials if exists.
-Also we generate password with symbols and numbers in that extension.
-In E Pass we can save credentials like email, password, important notes, bank account information.
-Also we can search through all password list.
+This project also consists of a chrome extension where it tracks current tab and gives the credentials if exists.In E Pass we can save credentials like email, password, important notes, bank account information.
+Also we can search through all credentails vault.

 - AES256 algorithm is used for encryption and decrytpion of credentials.
-- Deboucing is implemented with help of lodash.deboucing for search functions.
+- Deboucing is implemented with the help of lodash.deboucing for search functions.
-- To prevent XSS attacks two separate token are used.
+- To prevent tokens from XSS attack, refresh token and access token are used.
 - Chrome Extenstion url : [https://github.com/LUCIFER-dev-king/password-manager-extension](Chrome-Extenstion-url).
 - Backend API url : [https://github.com/LUCIFER-dev-king/Password-Manager-Backend](Backend-API-url).

 ## Functionlity

-- Set encrypted password
+- Encrypt your website password, personel notes, bank account credentials.
+- All vaults has CRUD functionalities.
-- Search password
+- Search a password
-- Generate password
+- Generate encrypted password

 ## Tech Stack